NVIDIA/ais-k8s/docs/prerequisites.md

 ### Storage Type

-- **Direct Attached Storage (DAS)**: Options like HDDs, SSDs, and NVMe drives are preferred for performance reasons.
+- **Direct Attached Storage (DAS)**: Local drives are preferred for optimal performance and scaling.
 Direct attached storage ensures fewer layers of transport, which is beneficial for performance, reliability, observability, and debugging.
-Hence, we recommend locally attached storage when possible.

 - **Networked Storage Options**: AIStore is also compatible with networked storage solutions like iSCSI volumes and NFS mounts.
 While these options are functional, they may not offer the same level of performance as DAS.